KeyvanArj/cryptography-in-use/encoding/README.md

 data which will be sent over an API response or special characters on a debug console or unit test functions.
 On the other hand, to decode the encoded data you need the algorithm that was used to encode data plus the key of encryption.

-But what does happen under the hood?
+But what is happening under the hood?
 In cryptography, every object will be converted to an array of bytes.
 This array will be used as the input of a process and the result of the process will be another array of bytes.
 The last array of bytes is our encoded data.